 Like anything in life, if something isn’t working, then you need to change what you are doing.
 If that doesn’t help, then you need to get help from a professional.

-I have helped over 12,000 babies into the world and this is part of what I teach my couples and part of my overall high success rates with couples.
+I have helped over 12,500 babies into the world and this is part of what I teach my couples and part of my multimodality fertility program.